Understanding and Supporting Adolescents with an Opioid Use Disorder

 - Opioid use disorder and overdose deaths have increased in young people in the US.
 Overdose risk in young people is heightened by the rise of illicit fentanyl in pills, powders, and other forms of drugs.

 - Medications for opioid use disorder (MOUD) are the standard of treatment for adolescents and young adults with opioid use disorder.
 Among these, buprenorphine is the only FDA-approved medication for people under 18, and it has the best evidence.
 Buprenorphine remains under-prescribed for adolescents and young adults.
-There are complex reasons for this including misconceptions about the use of buprenorphine in young people, and a lack of youth-serving providers who prescribe or dispense these medications.
+There are complex reasons for this including misconceptions about the use of buprenorphine in young people, and a lack of youth-serving providers who prescribe or dispense these medications

-- Compared to treatment that does not include medication, MOUD has better outcomes for adolescents including less drop out and less opioid use.
+- Compared to treatment that does not include medication, MOUD has better outcomes for adolescents including less drop out and less opioid use

 - Programs that serve adolescents and young adults should be adapted to their unique needs and stage of life.
 Programs should offer rapid access, have low barriers to entry and return, be available in settings where young people already seek care, and involve adolescents in program development.

-Fact sheet: Medications for opioid use disorder for youth
+Fact sheet: Medications for Opioid Use Disorder for Youth

 This fact sheet from the WA Healthcare Authority (2024) describes the current guidance on the use of medications for opioid use disorder in adolescents and young adults.